JayakrishnanAjayakumar/GeospatialData/Assignments/Third Assignment/.ipynb_checkpoints/ThirdAssignment-checkpoint.md

 2) Mapping Gun Violence in Cincinnati

-For this exercise we will use two datasets.
+For this exercise we will use two datasets https://cwru.box.com/s/uth38ku8hmcdgj29hvah4zgk6akwp2g4.
 Total nubmer of shootings in Cincinnati city aggregated to census tract level (from 2006 to current) and all the schools in the same area (point data).
 Create a choroplethmap of the shooting data and overlay on top of it the school locations.
 Create a professional map with all the necessary elements.
-Upload the final map as pdf/image to this folder
+Upload the final map as pdf/image to this folder.